Duration: 14 days/13 nights

-Start: Kyoto Heianbo Ryokan, a 5 min walk from JR Kyoto Station on JR Tokaido Shinkansen Line.
+End: Kyoto Heianbo Ryokan, a 5 min walk from JR Kyoto Station on JR Tokaido Shinkansen Line.
 From Osaka’s Kansai International Airport, take JR train “Haruka” (Ltd Exo) to JR Kyoto station (75 minutes).
 From Tokyo’s Narita Airport and Nagoya’s Centrair Airport, take JR Tokaido.
-We arrange station and airport transfer upon request.

 - Cycle around temples, palaces and geisha quarters in Kyoto